On asymptotically optimal confidence regions and tests for high-dimensional models: Introduction

 \subsection{Organization of the paper}

-In Section \ref{sec.linmod} we consider the linear model and the Lasso.
-We describe the de-sparsifying step in Subsection \ref{subsec.despars} where we need to use an approximately inverting matrix.
-A way to obtain this matrix is by applying the Lasso with nodewise regression, as given in Subsection \ref{subsec.nodelasso}.
-Assuming Gaussian errors, we represent in Subsection \ref{subsec.fixeddesign} the de-sparsified Lasso as sum of a normally distributed term and a remainder term.
-Subsection \ref{subsec.randdesign} considers the case of random design with i.i.d.\ co-variables.
+In Section~\ref{seclinmod}, we consider the linear model and the lasso.
+We describe the desparsifying step in Section~\ref {subsecdespars} where we need to use an approximately inverting matrix.
+A way to obtain this matrix is by applying the lasso with nodewise regression, as given in Section~\ref{subsecnodelasso}.
+Assuming Gaussian errors, we represent in Section~\ref{subsecfixeddesign} the de-sparsified lasso as sum of a normally distributed term and a remainder term.
+Section~\ref{subsecranddesign} considers the case of random design with i.i.d. covariables.
 We first prove for the case of Gaussian design and Gaussian errors that the remainder term is negligible.
-We then show in Subsection \ref{uniform.section} that the results lead to honest asymptotic confidence intervals.
-Subsection \ref{subsec.ass} discusses the assumptions and Subsection \ref{sec:asyEff} asymptotic efficiency.
-The case of non-Gaussian design and non-Gaussian errors is treated in Subsection \ref{subsec.sub-Gaussian}.
+We then show in Section~\ref{uniformsection} that the results lead to honest asymptotic confidence intervals.
+Section~\ref{subsecass} discusses the assumptions and Section~\ref{secasyEff} asymptotic efficiency.
+The case of non-Gaussian design and non-Gaussian errors is treated in Section~\ref{subsecsub-Gaussian}.